celo-org/docs/docs/general/glossary.md

 ## RC1

-RC1, which stands for Release Candidate 1, was the first network that had the potential to become the Celo mainnet.
+RC1, which stands for Release Candidate 1, was the first network that had the potential to become the Celo Mainnet.
 It was promoted to Mainnet after the Celo community voted to enable [CELO](#celo-native-asset) transfers on the network on May 18, 2020.

 ## Savings Circle